-Connected Intersections Program: Program Management and Technical Support Connected Intersection Guidance Document 1.
+Connected Intersectio Program Management and Techn Connected Intersection Guidance Docu ns Program: ical Support 1.
 Assemble Data and Information 2.
-Determine Capabilities & Options to Meet CI Reqs 3.
+Determine Capabilities and Options to Meet CI Requirements 3.
 Determine Procurement Specifications 4.
 Procure System Components 5.
 Assemble and Test System Off-line (Bench Testing) 6.
-Deployment and Field Validation 7.
-Vehicle Verification 8.
-Operations and Monitoring Documentation 2.3a Desired RSU Certifications and Additional Requirements · Intersection ID: Name of cross streets: Date: 1.
+Deployment, Field Testing, and SCMS Provider Validation 7.
+Operations and Monitoring Documentation 2.3a Desired RSU Certifications and Additional Requirement Intersection ID: Name of cross streets: Date: ts 1.
 Certifications.
-The following certifications have been identified as those that should be considered when assembling RSU specifications: Certified RSU product category on the OmniAir website Additional Requirements MAP Availability.
-The SAE J2735 SPaT Message include a status bit for "No MAP Available", that must either be indicated as the value 0 when a valid MAP message is available or as a 1 when no MAP is available.
-Check this box and note this functionality if you require the RSU to append the SPaT Data to indicate whether a valid MAP message is available.
-Please list additional requirements, functions, or capabilities of the RSU beyond what is in the CTI 4001 v01 RSU Standard or those listed above (e.g., those you have learned from interactions with other agencies deploying connected intersections, feedback from CV PFS members, etc.).
-Save this documentation as it may be used to support the procurement of new RSU devices in later steps.
+The following certifications have been identified as those that should considered when assembling RSU specifications: Certified RSU product category on the OmniAir website be Additional Requirements MAP Availability.
+The SAE J2735 SPaT Message include a status bit for "No MAP that must either be indicated as the value 0 when a valid MAP message is available when no MAP is available.
+Check this box and note this functionality if you require to append the SPaT Data to indicate whether a valid MAP message is available.
+Available", ble or as a 1 re the RSU Please list additional requirements, functions, or capabilities of the RSU beyond wha CTI 4001 v01.01 RSU Standard or those listed above (e.g., those you have learned from interactions with other agencies deploying connected intersections, feedback from C members, etc.). t is in the om CV PFS Save this documentation as it may be used to support the procurement of new RSU devi ces in later